Israel Study Abroad Program in Jerusalem

 Participants in Dance Jerusalem typically do not participate in Jerusalem Academy of Music and Dance performances.
 Because performances are scheduled in the spring semester, we recommend this option for the year or fall semester only.

 Candidates for this program are required to audition.
-Please be sure to download the Dance Jerusalem supplemental form under the Forms tab for additional application instructions.
+Please be sure to download the Dance Jerusalem supplemental form for additional application instructions.

-One of the newest programs at Hebrew University, Rothberg International School (RIS) is focused on Middle East politics and society.
+Dynamics of the Middle East: Politics and Society (D.O.M.E.) is one of the newest programs at RIS.
 The program will draw from the renowned faculty of the Hebrew University in the areas of history, religious studies, sociology, political science, international relations, Middle East studies and Arabic language.

 In addition to the Ulpan, participants in this new track of study take the following courses: